The Twitch Graveyard

 • ☠️ Unlimited VOD Storage: June 2011 - August 2014

 Initially, Twitch allowed unlimited VOD storage.
-On August 27, 2014, the system, which enables 14-days of VOD storage (with 60-days for Turbo Subscribers and Partners), was launched in its place.
+On August 27, 2014, the system, which enables 14 days of VOD storage (60 days for Turbo Subscribers and Partners), was launched in its place.

 • ☠️ Justin.TV (Service): October 2007 - August 2014

-Justin.tv was the startup that Twitch spun out from.
+Justin.tv was the startup from which Twitch spun out.
 Gaming performed so well on Justin.tv, that they created a new site for it - Twitch.tv.
-With Twitch's growing success, they shut down Justin.tv in August 2014, and were subsequently acquired by Amazon later that month.
+With Twitch's growing success, they shut down Justin.tv in August 2014 and were quickly acquired by Amazon later that month.

 • ☠️ Twitch Live Annotations: July 2014 - ?

 Twitch Live Annotations allowed you to let people on YouTube videos know you were live on Twitch.
-I have no idea when they were phased out (or if it was by YouTube themselves).
+I don't know when they were phased out (or if it was by YouTube themselves).

 Experiments that Never Officially Launched

-An experiment in making cheering easier was done in the Spring of 2022, aimed at offering whole dollar cheers instead of the Bits system.
+An experiment to make cheering easier was conducted in the spring of 2022.
+The experiment aimed to offer whole-dollar cheers instead of the Bits system.
 Streamers who were selected to be involved had their Bits disabled on their channel.
 This system offered whole Cheers of $1, $5, $10, $50, and $100.
-Many involved in the test expressed their discontent on Twitter about not being able to opt-out.
+Many involved in the test expressed their discontent on Twitter about not being able to opt out.

 • ☠️ Boost This Stream Channel Points: December 2020 - 2022?